2000 Chilean telethon

 The 2000 Chilean telethon was the 16th Teletón solidarity campaign held in Chile, nicknamed the "Millennium Telethon", taking place on 1-2 December 2000.
 The theme for 2000 was "A Challenge to all Chileans."
 The goal was met and exceeded with a final collection of CL$6,772,445,028.
 The poster boy for the event was Ignacio Soto.

 This version was performed 2 years after the previous because in December 1999, because the presidential elections took place.
 This was the first telethon to be held during the government of Eduardo Frei Ruiz-Tagle, making 2000 the first year the telethon was held under the leadership of Ricardo Lagos Escobar.

-The Magic Number
+Magic number

 An idea was made to hold a contest called "El Número Mágico Teletón", or The Magic Number Telethon, which consisted of a lottery-style promotional raffle.
 In order to participate in the raffle, consumers would have to buy products or services from the preferred sponsors of Teletón.
 This was in reason of the low amount of sponsors Teleton 2000 had, which was the lowest in its history.
 The prize consisted of 1 million Chilean pesos worth of groceries and services from the sponsors ($1,907 from 2000, adjusted for $131,712.56 as of 2023).

 The system worked from 0 to 999, with one chosen randomly and announced on the news channels of Chile, including: